Dikshita25/my-blogs/posts/lighthouse_with_GA.md

 ```

-- Lighthouse provides various options to configure as per convinces of your site.
+<br> - Lighthouse provides various options to configure as per convinces of your site.
 Which could be passed into a lighthouseSettings.json file something like I did below:

 ```
  {